Skip to content

 Welcome

-Firstly a quick note: the components do not have a stable release and the documentation is also being worked on, so updates and changes are very much to be expected!
+Note: the components do not have a stable release and the documentation is also being worked on, so updates and changes are to be expected.

 Goal

-• Service administrators looking into how to setup or integrate the eodash ecosystem into their environments, providing an extended service to other users
+• Service administrators looking into setting up or integrating the eodash ecosystem into their environments, providing an extended service to other users.

-• Members of a community and users of an extended service suite where the eodash ecosystem has been integrated to provide information on how to integrate their data and results
+• Members of the community and users of the extended service suite, where the eodash ecosystem is integrated and provides guidance on how to combine their data and results.

 What is the eodash ecosystem?